-Urban Design Review Panel meetings will be held every two weeks throughout the year on Tuesday afternoons commencing at 1:30 pm.
-Special meetings may be convened when necessary to handle high file volume or to hold discussion sessions on topics of interest or concern.
-(See below)
+Panel meetings are held every two weeks throughout the year.
+Additional meetings may be convened when necessary during periods of high file volume or to hold discussion sessions on topics of interest or concern.
+The Panel may be split by the Chair into sub-panels, with each sub-panel meeting on alternate weeks.